Neah Bay, Washington: Economy

-Fishing

 Fishing for bottom fish, such as ling cod, kelp greenling, black rockfish (sea bass), china rockfish, yellow eye and canary rockfish, among others.
 Ling cod fishing is good in spring and summer, while salmon fishing is good during summer runs.
-However — Neah Bay is mostly known for the best halibut fishing in the lower 48 states.
+However, Neah Bay is mostly known for the best halibut fishing in the lower 48 states.
 The United States halibut season generally lasts a handful of days in May and June, ending when a seasonal quota is attained.
 When the United States halibut season is closed, some fishermen obtain Canadian fishing licenses and launch from Neah Bay, running approximately 10 mi to the portion of Swiftsure Bank that lies in Canadian waters.

 Popular spots for halibut include "The Garbage Dump", located just inside the Strait of Juan de Fuca, and Swiftsure Bank — a few miles out into the open ocean.
 Larger boats (including many of the commercial charter boats available) often travel 30 nmi or more into the open ocean, to such places as Blue Dot and 72-Square.

-Tourism
+Arts and culture

 Neah Bay's significant attraction is the Makah Museum.
 It houses and interprets artifacts from a Makah village partly buried by a mudslide around 1750 at Ozette, providing a snapshot of pre-contact tribal life.
 The museum includes a replica longhouse, canoes, basketry and whaling and fishing gear.
 Many people visit Neah Bay to hike the Cape Trail or camp at Hobuck Beach.
 While camping, tourists spend time surfing and fishing.